nicklaw5/helix/README.md

 ## Package Status

 This project is a work in progress.
-Below is a list of currently supported endpoints and features.
-Until a release is cut, consider this API to be unstable.
+Twitch has not finished all available endpoints/features for the Helix API, but as these get released they are likely to be implemented in this package.

 ## Supported Endpoints & Features